 Hopsecger says that while fighting free radicals is the primary benefit of antioxidants, there is a secondary benefit.

 “Indirectly, antioxidants help reduce the risk of chronic disease development because they negate those free radicals from causing havoc to our cells,” Hopsecger says.

 While our bodies naturally produce some antioxidants, certain foods are the best way to ensure you’re getting enough antioxidants.

 Some examples of antioxidants and the foods (and vitamin sources) in which you can find them, according to Hopsecger, include:

-- Vitamin C: Broccoli, Brussels sprouts, sweet potatoes, bell peppers, tomatoes and citrus fruits.
+- Vitamin C: Broccoli, Brussels sprouts, sweet potatoes, bell peppers, tomatoes and citrus fruits (like lemons and limes).

 - Vitamin E: Almonds, avocado, sunflower seeds, oatmeal and legumes (beans, lentils, split peas).

 - Beta carotene: Apricots, cantaloupe, mangos, carrots, grapefruit and bell peppers.

 - Selenium: Eggs, tuna, salmon, brown rice, onions and many other vegetables.

 Like many healthcare providers, Hopsecger recommends a “rainbow diet” to ensure you’re getting all the necessary nutrients your body needs.